Toward a Safe Internet of Agents: A Population of Agents: Building Multi-Agent Systems

 \section{A Population of Agents: Building Multi-Agent Systems}

-We now transition our focus from the anatomy of the single agent to the architecture of the collective: the \textbf{Multi-Agent System (MAS)}.
-The fundamental promise of MAS is that by enabling individual agents to collaborate, we can create systems capable of tackling problems with a scope and complexity that no single agent can address alone.
-Early evidence already shows that these collaborative systems can achieve superior performance on complex tasks.
+We now examine the architecture of the collective: the Multi-Agent System.
+MAS enables agents to collaborate on problems beyond single agent capabilities, with early evidence showing superior performance on complex tasks.